Create localized JSON language files that stay organized.

 - Downloadable ZIP

-The customer keeps control of the product, content system, phone system, kiosk, app, or workflow.
-Arkian prepares the multilingual assets and package structure the job requires.
+The customer keeps control of the final system.
+Arkian prepares the multilingual assets and package structure.

 Prepare approved source content.